Prefix-bounded matrices: Prefix-bounded matrices

 A related development appears in a more recent paper by Brualdi and Dahl~\cite{brualdi2023multi}, where they study $(0,\pm 1)$-valued $m \times n$ matrices such that, for given non-negative integers $r_1, \dots, r_m$ and $s_1, \dots, s_n$, the sum of entries in row $i$ is required to be exactly $r_i$, and for every proper prefix of that row, the sum must lie between $0$ and $r_i$, and analogously, the sum of entries in column $j$ is exactly $s_j$, and for every proper prefix of that column, the sum is constrained to lie between $0$ and $s_j$.
 Among other results, the authors provide a polyhedral description of the convex hull of these matrices.

-Yet another extension of ASMs was introduced by Aval~\cite{aval2008keys}, who defined an $(0, \pm1)$-valued $m \times n$ matrix to be a {\bf sign matrix} if the sum of entries in every vertical prefix is either $0$ or $+1$, and the sum of entries in every horizontal prefix is non-negative.
-For further studies of related classes of sign-alternating matrices, see the work of Solhjem and Striker~\cite{solhjem2019sign} as well as Heuer and Striker~\cite{heuer2022partial}.
+Yet another extension of ASMs was introduced by Aval~\cite{aval2008keys}, who defined a $(0, \pm1)$-valued $m \times n$ matrix to be a {\bf sign matrix} if the sum of entries in every vertical prefix is either $0$ or $+1$, and the sum of entries in every horizontal prefix is non-negative.
+For further studies of related classes of sign-alternating matrices, see the work of Heuer, Solhjem, and Striker~\cite{heuer2024nu, heuer2022partial, solhjem2019sign}.

 All of the matrix classes discussed above can be viewed as special cases of the following general framework.
 We call an integer-valued $m \times n$ matrix a {\bf prefix-bounded matrix} (PBM) if the sum of entries in each horizontal and vertical prefix lies between specified lower and upper bounds, which may vary from prefix to prefix.
 Our goal is to establish a necessary and sufficient condition for the existence of such a matrix, subject also to given lower and upper bounds on the individual entries, and on the total sum of the entries.
+Figure~\ref{fig:pbm} illustrates these constraints.